rgrove/yuitweets/README.md

 corpus, and is quickly getting even better at classifying tweets.

-If you'd like to hack on your own instance of YUITweets, you'll need Ruby 1.9.1 or higher, SQLite 3.7.x, and any Rack-compatible web server.
+If you'd like to hack on your own instance of YUITweets, you'll need Ruby 1.9.1 or higher, MongoDB 1.6.2+, and any Rack-compatible web server.
 Thin is my favorite.
 If you don't already have Thin installed, run:

     gem install thin